 To remove the air, you should make sure the heating system is turned off so that the heating pump is not running.

-Once you have removed all or most of the sir from the heating system, you can then turn on the heating system and check all the radiator are heating up thoroughly.
+Once you have removed all or most of the air from the heating system, you can then turn on the heating system and check all the radiators are heating up thoroughly.